Technical Info - The Website

 Photography

 There are a few scanned prints and some from visitors (suitably acknowledged).
-All have been tweaked with Paintshop Pro.
-Most of the large pictures are 600 or 620 pixels wide and thumbnails usually 200 pixels wide.
+Most of them will have been tweaked with Paintshop Pro.
+Most of the large pictures are 600 to 650 pixels wide and the thumbnails usually 200 pixels wide.
 As time goes on and people buy better systems, the pictures look smaller.
-Picture quality has been variable as I suffered eyesight problems in my one good eye.
-After a cataract operation in 2006, it is mostly cured now and you might notice improvements in quality.
+Picture quality is variable and often poor as I had some eyesight problems for a few years until 2006.

-Photographers might be interested in my tweaking.
-This picture of Penistone Camera Club's meeting place (Wentworth Arms) is an example from the early days.
+Photographers might be interested in my digital tweaks, which I use sparingly.
+This picture of the Wentworth Arms is an example from the early days.
 I lifted the very dark shadow details using careful area selection and gamma correction.
 Then I tweaked perspective in both horizontal and vertical directions (a bit too much), cropped the resulting trapezoid, reduced it in size and sharpened it.
 Then I tweaked the compression for the website.
 I don't usually take so much trouble and I have discovered a better method of adjusting the tonal range of borderline photos, using histogram correction.
+Usually, I just crop a picture and play with the contrast/brightness/gamma until it looks right.